Laminar Flow Hoods

 What Is a Laminar Flow Hood?

 A laminar flow hood is a device that circulates and filters air inside a partially enclosed work area to protect both the workers and the samples they are working with from contamination.
-Flow hoods contain a high-efficiency particulate air (HEPA) filter that removes 99.7 percent of particles as small as 0.3 microns from the air.
+All types of flow hoods contain high-efficiency particulate air (HEPA) filters.
+They remove 99.7 percent of particles as small as 0.3 microns from the air.
 The filtered air is circulated around the unit under high pressure to keep dust away from the experimental area.

 Types of Laminar Flow Hoods